 Swaminarayan Temple Woolwich has embarked on an ambitious project of redeveloping its current site to construct a larger, magnificent new shikhar-badh Mandir to house Balswaroop Shree Ghanshyam Maharaj.

-With the blessings of the Almighty Bhagwan Shree Swaminarayan, Pujya Acharya Maharajshree, Mahant Swami and Santo, the redevelopment is expected to be complete in 2017.
-The Nutan Mandir will be a landmark in South East London and Kent areas and will be a testament to the Swaminarayan Sampraday in the UK.
+With the blessings of the Almighty Bhagwan Shree Swaminarayan, Pujya Acharya Maharajshree, Mahant Swami, and Santo, the redevelopment was completed in 2017.
+The Nutan Mandir has become a landmark in South East London and Kent areas and it is a testament to the Swaminarayan Sampraday in the UK.

-The Mandir will boast state-of-the-art facilities which will provide an enhanced experience for the local community and devotees alike.
-With extra classrooms for Supplementary School, Gujarati Shaala and Music Classes as well as providing services for the elderly and child care, the Mandir looks to become a central pillar for South East London and Kent.
+The Mandir will have state-of-the-art facilities which provide an enhanced experience for the local community and devotees alike.
+With extra classrooms for Supplementary School, Gujarati Shaala and Music Classes as well as providing services for the elderly and child care, the Mandir has become a central pillar for South East London and Kent Hindu community.